esyede/rakit/packages/docs/data/arrays.md

 ### Arr::undot()

-This method converts a single-dimension array with "dot" notation into a multi-dimensional array:
+Converts a single-dimension array with "dot" notation into a multi-dimensional array:

 ```php
 $array = ['user.name' => 'Budi', 'user.age' => 28];